Xilinx/graphanalytics/docs/src/index.rst

    limitations under the License.

 .. meta::
-   :keywords: Vitis, Database, Vitis Database Library, Alveo
+   :keywords: Vitis, Graph Database, Alveo
-   :description: Vitis Database Library is an open-sourced Vitis library written in C++ for accelerating database applications in a variety of use cases.
+   :description: Vitis Graph Database Analytics Library is an open-sourced
+                 Vitis library written in C++ for accelerating database applications in a variety of use cases.
    :xlnxdocumentclass: Document
    :xlnxdocumenttype: Tutorials

-.. include:: overview.rst

 .. toctree::
    :caption: Overview